 Instead of pointing teachers to lists of online development resources, school and district leaders should plan evidence-based professional development for remote instruction.
 In our recent article “Virtual Learning Professional Development for Teachers”, we highlight the benefits of a well-planned development program:

 - Educators learn how to teach online through online instruction.
 School leaders can model how teachers should plan and host online instruction for their students.
-In real-time, teachers can learn from PD facilitators as they moderate chat rooms and discussion boards, lead interactive virtual activities, and send teachers into videoconferencing breakout rooms for small group activities.
+In real-time, teachers can learn from PD facilitators as they moderate chat rooms and discussion boards, lead interactive virtual activities.
+Also send teachers into videoconferencing breakout rooms for small group activities.

 - Differentiated and individualized supports help teachers implement what they’ve learned.
 High-quality online PD begins with an assessment of teachers’ current knowledge and skills related to virtual instruction.
 These pre-assessments help school leaders differentiate PD that meets teachers where they are.
 Direct instructional training is then supplemented with individualized supports, including teacher coaching, evaluation, and feedback.